Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.

 First, then, what is this righteousness?
 “Blessed are those who hunger and thirst for righteousness.”

 Last week we explained the meaning of meekness by going back to Psalm 37:11.
 The reason was that Jesus seemed to be quoting that psalm almost verbatim in Matthew 5:5.
 And, besides that, the word “meekness” does not occur again in the Sermon on the Mount.

-But today's beatitude is not a quote from the OT and the word "righteousness" occurs five times in this sermon (5:6, 10, 20; 6:1, 33).
-So the best way to catch on to Jesus' meaning in this sermon is to look at these other instances of the word righteousness.
+But today’s beatitude is not a quote from the Old Testament and the word “righteousness” occurs five times in this sermon (Matthew 5:6, 10, 20; 6:1, 33).
+So the best way to catch on to Jesus’s meaning in this sermon is to look at these other instances of the word righteousness.

 But we will only have time to look at a couple.
 So let’s look at the ones that are closest.

 Persecuted for Righteousness’ Sake